juliangruber/jilla/README.md

 ### For the official NPM package

-See [https://github.com/godmodelabs/jilla] for this version.
+See https://github.com/godmodelabs/jilla for details on the NPM version.

 ```bash
 $ npm install -g jilla
 ```

-### For this hacked up version
+### To use this hacked up version

 ```bash
 $ git clone git@github.com:plainview/jilla.git